ilias-karimalis/league_elo/README.md

 A tailormade league of legends ELO system for 5v5s in my group of friends

+## NOTE
+This is very low effort, could redo by using Trueskill and MCMC methods to figure out ELO values

 TODO:
 - Use JSON to store data
 - Discord bot